DominikDoom/a1111-sd-webui-tagcomplete/README.md

 You can either clone / download the files manually as described [below](#installation), or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).

-### NEW - Wildcard support
+### Wildcard & Embedding support
 Autocompletion also works with wildcard files used by [this script](https://github.com/jtkelm2/stable-diffusion-webui-1/blob/master/scripts/wildcards.py) of the same name (demo video further down).
 This enables you to either insert categories to be replaced by the script, or even replace them with the actual wildcard file content in the same step.

-#### Important:
-Since not everyone has the script, it is **disabled by default**.
-Edit the config to enable it and uncomment / add the filenames you use in `wildcardNames.txt`.
-As per the instructions of the wildcard script, the files are expected in `/scripts/wildcards/`, it will likely fail if you have another folder structure.
+It also scans the embeddings folder and displays completion hints for the names of all .pt and .bin files inside if you start typing `<`.
+Note that some normal tags also use < in Kaomoji (like ">_<" for example), so the results will contain both.

+Both are now enabled by default and scan the `/embeddings` and `/scripts/wildcards` folders automatically.

 ### Known Issues:
 If `replaceUnderscores` is active, the script will currently only partly replace edited tags containing multiple words in brackets.
 For example, editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part of the bracket as the same tag.
 So in those cases you should delete the old tag beforehand.

-Also, at least for now there's no way to turn the script off from the ui, but I plan to get around to that eventually.

 ## Screenshots
 Demo video (with keyboard navigation):